 Egress may also direct the data subject/individual to contact you directly in relation to their request.
 Egress may provide your basic contact information to enable them to do this.

 The customer or user will need to respond to/action them appropriately and in accordance with relevant legal timescales.

 Yes.
 It can be found at www.egress.com/legal.
 If you took out or renewed your subscription between April 2018 and June 2019 you do not need to sign this document.

 Yes.
-Egress Software Technologies, Inc. has certified its compliance with the EU-U.S. and Swiss-U.S. Privacy Shield frameworks to the U.S. Department of Commerce and has been added to the Department’s List of self-certified Privacy Shield participants.
+Egress Software Technologies, Inc. certified its compliance with the EU-U.S. and Swiss-U.S. Privacy Shield frameworks to the U.S. Department of Commerce and has been added to the Department’s List of self-certified Privacy Shield participants.

 In order to achieve this approval, the Egress Software Technologies Group’s data privacy documentation, policies and procedures were externally reviewed for their compliance with these frameworks which closely align to the requirements of the General Data Protection Regulation.